lambdaclass/guidelines/README.md

   the shell and easily configurable via application evnironment
 * Indent with two spaces.
 * Avoid using header files (.hrl) [TODO ELABORATE]
+* Supervised processes provide guarantees in their initialization phase, not a best effort.
+[If you expect failure to happen on an external service, do not make its presence a guarantee of your system](https://ferd.ca/it-s-about-the-guarantees.html).
+* Try to avoid `timer:sleep` on tests, [ktn_task:wait_for_success](https://github.com/lambdaclass/erlang-katana/blob/master/src/ktn_task.erl#L28) can be a better option.